-Additional public relations benefits of Victory Gardens were creation of an emotional buy-in for the war by citizens and also fostering a feeling that they could indeed help.
-After each war ended, official encouragement and promotion gradually died away as other issues gained attention.
+Additional public relations benefits of Victory Gardens were creation of an emotional buy-in for the war by citizens and also fostering a feeling of contribution to helping.
+After each war ended, official encouragement and promotion gradually died away as other national issues gained attention.

-In the last year, a new Victory Garden program has been touted by private citizens who care about fellow humans as just one measure to employ to help the earth.
+In the last few years, a new Victory Garden program has been touted by private citizens who care about fellow humans as just one measure to employ to help the earth.

-What Are Climate Victory Gardens And Why Are They Popular Now?
+What Exactly Are Climate Victory Gardens and How Are They Effective?

 A Climate Victory Garden is the very same food garden grown for a family’s own consumption.
 Grow what you can.
 Grow what you like and will eat.

-They’ve dubbed it the Climate Victory Garden because if enough people plant them, we may be able to mitigate bad changes to climate and weather.
+It's dubbed the Climate Victory Garden because if enough people plant them, we may be able to mitigate bad changes to climate and weather.
 At the very least, implementing such a garden will prevent further harm to the planet.